 - Click New creative.

-- Select the advertiser for the creative and click OK.
+- Select the advertiser for the creative.
 If you didn't find your advertiser, you or someone with permission can add a new advertiser.

 - Enter a descriptive Name for your creative.